 One challenge faced by more marketers than not is content.

-29% of respondents said that finding and sharing quality content was their top struggle and goal for 2017.
+29% of respondents said that finding and sharing quality content was their top struggle and goal.

 We heard things like:

 "I want to leverage Facebook groups, both my own and other's, to create vibrant and engaging communities that will change lives on big and small levels," said Stephanie.